ST-506/ST-412: Interface to controller

-The ST412 disk drive, among other improvements, added buffered seek capability to the interface.
-In this mode, the controller can send STEP pulses to the drive as fast as it can receive them, without having to wait for the mechanism to settle.
-An onboard microprocessor in the drive then moves the mechanism to the desired track as fast as possible.
-The ST506 disk drive without buffered seek averages 170 ms (similar to a floppy drive or modern optical drive) while the mechanically very similar ST412 disk drive with buffered seek averages 85 ms. By the late 1980s, drives with an ST412 interface were capable of average seek times between 15 and 30 milliseconds.
+Like a floppy drive interface, ST-506 moves the drive head one track at a time with a timed pulse, which cannot occur faster than the stepper motor can move the head.
+The ST-412 disk drive, among other improvements, added buffered seek capability to the interface.
+The controller sends the required STEP pulses to the drive as fast as it can receive them.
+The ST506 disk drive without buffered seek averages 170 ms (similar to a floppy drive or modern optical drive) while the mechanically very similar ST-412 disk drive with buffered seek averages 85 ms. By the late 1980s, drives with an ST-412 interface were capable of average seek times between 15 and 30 milliseconds.

 The process of moving portions of the command interpretation off the controller card and onto the drive itself in order to improve performance is a common feature of later hard drive connection schemes, notably SCSI, with its rich command set, and the storage-focused IDE systems.
 IDE, in effect, is a system for extending the computer bus so the interface controller can be built into the drive unit rather than being plugged into the computer's backplane.
 This allows a single "controller" card—really just an interface card—to communicate with multiple dissimilar drives, while it also reduces latency and noise between the controller and drive hardware.
 Effectively, the roles are reversed: instead of the controller doing almost all of the complex processing and the drive just transferring encoded data between the magnetic disks and the controller, the drive does almost all of the complex processing and the "controller" just transfers decoded data between the drive and the host system.
 In these systems, the operational details of the drive, like head selection and seeking, are entirely hidden from the host and handled within the drive's dedicated controller.
-These became known as "smart" drives, while ST506-like devices retroactively became known as "dumb".
+These became known as "smart" drives, while ST-506–like devices retroactively became known as "dumb".